The purpose of Meditation is to bring about change and to address our fundamental problems.

 These symbols and structures are taught in the introductory levels of instruction.
 If you go to any Buddhist monastery you will find images of this wheel and images like this one that relate to Meditation.
 It is very easy to find because it is an introductory level of instruction.

 It is very easy now to find Meditation instruction, books, videos, classes.
-And because it is so common now, everybody thinks they know what Meditation is, because they have heard the introductory aspect.
+And because it is so common now, everybody thinks they know what Meditation is, because they have experienced the introductory aspect of it.

 The public level of spiritual instructions are “exoteric.”
-That means externally available, publicly available, easy to find, something you can hear about on the street.
+That means externally available, publicly available, easy to find.
 But that is not the sum total of what Meditation is, or what spirituality is.
 To think that Meditation is only what people say about it in the cafe or on the street corner would be the same to think that by knowing how to take your pill for a headache, now you know everything about being a doctor.
 That would be absurd!
 Yet, that is how it is with Meditation now: people who only know basic things now think they are experts.
 In reality, Meditation is a very deep, very precise science.

 The second level of instruction can be called intermediate or mesoteric.
 In Buddhism it is called Mahayana, the “greater vehicle,” which is a step above the introductory vehicle.
 This is a type of instruction that you generally get once you have already developed some ability with the introductory techniques, the introductory teachings.